kwquan/activation_functions/README.md

 # Vanishing gradient
 Understand that partial derivatives of activation functions are used as dy1/dx1 or dy2/dx2 for calculating the above.
 Hence, repeated multiplication of dSSR/dPredicted * dPredicted/dy1 * dx1/db1 to a dy1/dx1 that is < 0 OR
-dSSR/dPredicted * dPredicted/dy2 * dx2/db2 to dy2/dx2 that is < 0 will result in ever-decreasing results.
+dSSR/dPredicted * dPredicted/dy2 * dx2/db2 to dy2/dx2 that is < 0 will produce ever-decreasing results.
 Recall that step-size = learning rate * dSSR/db1[for example] \
 This is lead to ever-decreasing step-sizes and hence neurons that won't have much updates.